Game Nemesis Trick

 Traders have had a habit of leaving some of the home winnings stick to their fingers while they worked, and management has had a sense of repairing the equipment and cooking on the schemes to shear visiting yokels from Texas or the California.

-More than one dealer has been fired in those days for ref to help cheat unsuspecting suckers.
+More than one dealer has been fired in those days for refusing to help cheat unsuspecting suckers.

 The explanation for the crookedness of management is even simpler than the explanation of why people play: greed.
 Realizing that they had the choice of setting slot machines at 80 percent returns to the house or five percent returns, those in advance of the casino just hesitated.